Cape Verde - Tips

 Industry: Types--fish and fish products, clothing, shoes, beverages,

-construction, building materials, ship repair,
+salt, construction, building materials, ship repair,

 furniture, metal products,